 Select a topic:

 ICCT can plan and deliver tailor-made programmes on a range of counter-terrorism related topics.
-Get in touch with our Programme Assistant to receive more information on how ICCT can organise and deliver different (training) programmes to your organisation.
-Advanced Summer Programme in The Hague For the past four years, the T.M.C.
-Asser Instituut and ICCT have […]
+Get in touch with our Office Manager to receive more information on how ICCT can organise and deliver different (training) programmes to your organisation.

 Since June 2012, ICCT has participated in the EU Commission’s Radicalisation Awareness Network (RAN).
-RAN provides a platform for practitioners to gather and share best practices in countering radicalisation leading to violent extremism.
+RAN, which officially launched on 9 September 2011, is an “umbrella network”, or network of networks, which provides a platform for practitioners to gather and share best practices in countering radicalisation leading to violent extremism.

 The past years have shown a clear shift in counter-terrorism operations: rather than a “capture or kill” attitude, counter-terrorism activities are increasingly moving towards law enforcement operations with a focus on criminal prosecutions.
 Nevertheless, the military remains an important actor in such operations and has become crucial in securing and gathering evidence either in or […]

 Promoting the rehabilitation and reintegration of violent extremist offenders (VEOs) is a critical component of addressing the full lifecycle of violent extremist radicalisation and recruitment.
 Amid growing numbers of returning foreign terrorist fighters (FTFs) and the active prosecution of suspected terrorists in general, the need to support the rehabilitation and reintegration of VEOs to optimise […]

 Together with the Center on Global Counterterrorism Cooperation (CGCC) and the Institute for Security Studies (ISS), ICCT has been supporting the development of an International Institute for Justice and the Rule of Law, which related to the work by the Global Counterterrorism Forum (GCTF).
 The Institute is intended to serve as an international centre for excellence, […]